APPLCOLC/YUP-REV-C/README.md

 TO DO LIST
 ---------

--Preload game over text

--MORE SOUNDS
---character shooting
---explosions
---game over
---enemy death

 -get character hats working
 --hat() will be a function in shared.char that spawns a hat on top of enemy sprites --this is currently not progammed to be moddable.

--make the levels have a universal class, known as template
+-make the levels have a universal class, known as template (2/?/23)

 -fix song preloading, get rid of it (2/7/23)
 --make the music loading pygame.mixer.Music.load()